IDSF21/assignment-2-nikhilgupta23/README.md

 1. How have listener preferences changed through the decades?
 Did the Golden Era of Hip-Hop (the 90's for those wondering) actually give enough chart toppers?
 Was it able to compete with Rock and Pop from the top?
 1. Which artists have contributed to top songs through the years?
 Are they able to maintain their top spots through the years?
 Do bands perform better than single artists?
 1. What features contribute to the success of a track?
 An investigation into understanding most influential features contributing to success
 1. Do trends in music run in parallel to social trends?
 Do women artists have enough representation at the top of the charts?
 Has consumption of explicit content been normalized over the years?
+What do songs talk about mostly, have artists been talking about the same things over the years?

 ## Design Thinking: Process and Visualizations